 "I saw something written about you in the paper, you know?"
-Jongin drops the cardboard box he'd been carrying on the table.
-Jongdae can't see what's inside, but the "EVIDENCE" markings across the side tell him the contents are important.
+Coming closer, Jongin drops the cardboard box he'd been carrying on the table between them.
+Jongdae can't see what's inside, but the EVIDENCE markings across the side tell him the contents are important.
 "I can't remember the case exactly, but I do remember being startled at seeing your name alongside the name of a wanted kidnapper."
-Jongin grins boyishly, pushing aside bangs that fall across his eyes.
+Jongin grins boyishly, impatiently pushing aside bangs that fall across his eyes.
 "Still poking your nose into danger?"

 Aware of the mess overwhelming the table, Jongdae shuffles the photos and police reports together and shoves them back into the folder.
-Laughing indulgently, he winks.
-"You know me.
+Laughing indulgently, he mumbles, "Well... you know me.
 Always getting into trouble."

 He'd heard from some mutual friends that Jongin joined the FBI but Jongdae hadn't done a very good job of keeping in touch with anyone from high school.
 Recently his social life consisted mostly of Skype calls from his mom and late night drinks with colleagues from the university.